Elvis10ten/pcas/README.md

 This base layer provides a framework for fast, best-effort, [zero-configuration](https://en.wikipedia.org/wiki/Zero-configuration_networking), & E2E encrypted communication among devices within proximity.

-Basically, this allows a host to be able to efficiently & securely send and receive messages from other nearby devices without any upfront configuration.
+This allows a host to be able to efficiently & securely send and receive messages from other nearby devices without any upfront configuration.

-The "unreliable" prefix is actually misleading, just like when people say UDP is unreliable.
-This layer is just as reliable as the network stack below it; No additional reliability gurantees are provided.
+The "unreliable" prefix is misleading, just like when people say UDP is unreliable.
+This layer is just as reliable as the network stack below it; No additional reliability guarantees are provided.

 The transport data unit is a `parcel`.
 Parcels are just opaque byte buffers.